SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 Example: In the Close Combat group, a character might replace melee combat with three specializations -- melee combat: knives, melee
 combat: swords, and melee combat: clubs.
-While this means the character gains no bonus for “general” melee combat activities (such as using an improvised weapon), he does have a more“detailed” group.
+While this means the character gains no bonus for "general" melee combat activities (such as using an improvised weapon), he does have a more"detailed" group.
 This may be done for up to all three skills in the group, choosing six specializations instead of two skills or nine specializations instead of three skills.
 Additionally, the character acts as if trained in these skills even if